Beat (2000 film): Home media

+Reception

 Christopher Null of Contact Music wrote: "Judy Davis might have commanded the definitive Joan Vollmer role in Naked Lunch, but in Beat, Courtney Love makes a not-half-bad at reinterpreting the last weeks of her life...
 A loving portrait of the early beat lifestyle, Gary Walkow's ode to Vollmer is sweet and endearing, despite its tragic finale.
 The four lead players all imbue their characters with substantial flair, especially Sutherland's mannered and deadpan witticisms."
 Dennis Harvey of Variety gave the film a middling review, deeming the dialogue pretentious and adding: "Modestly mounted feature has adequate production design by Rando Schmook and some pretty Mexican landscape lensing by Ciro Cabello.
 But staging, pacing, score, et al are uninspired to tedious."

 Film Threat wrote: "Generally fine performances help keep the film afloat through several tedious moments of angst-overdose, although Sutherland has a disconcerting tendency to play Burroughs as if channeling Jack Nicholson.
 Beautiful photography, aided by Mexico’s rugged beauty as natural set dressing, also help.
 In the end, however, none of these people, except, perhaps, for Ginsberg, come across as particularly likable, at least as written here."

 Ron Epstein of the website DVD Talk gave the film an unfavorable review, writing: "It's a shame that Beat is a bad movie.
 The turns from present to flashback are very stylish, and overall, the acting isn't bad.
 Hell, even Courtney Love does a pretty good job with what she's been dealt with.
 Unfortunately, the script doesn't allow for developed relationships between the characters; and feels very hollow when it's all said and done."
 J. R. Jones of the Chicago Reader criticized the casting of Love in the role of Vollmer, as he felt Love was too glamorous to portray "a plain, brunette bookworm and alcoholic."